lnp2pBot/doc-site/english/src/common-problems-and-solutions.md

-# Common problems and their solutions
+# Common Problems and Solutions

+### I'm trying to take an order, but nothing happens

+When you press the `Buy Satoshis` or `Sell Satoshis` button on an offer, [@lnp2pbot](https://t.me/lnp2pBot) will respond privately with what you need to do to complete the process.
+For the bot to respond to your request, it's necessary to [initialize it](./how-do-i-initialize-the-bot.md) because no bot can open a chat with you initially if you haven't used it before.
+Open [@lnp2pbot](https://t.me/lnp2pBot) and type the command `/start` or tap the `Start` button, then try taking the order again, return to the bot, and follow its instructions.
+- If you were already using the bot and the last time you did so was before March 2023, you need to reinitialize it with the command `/start` because it was reset, and its previous database wasn't preserved.

-## I tried to pay an invoice with a wallet with insufficient funds and [@lnp2pbot](https://t.me/lnp2pbot) now tells me that the invoice was used
+### I tried to pay an invoice with an insufficiently funded wallet, and now [@lnp2pbot](https://t.me/lnp2pbot) tells me the invoice was used

-Wait 15 minutes for the transaction time to expire and start it again for a new invoice to be generated.
+Wait for 15 minutes for the transaction time to expire, and then initiate it again to generate a new invoice.

-## My counterparty had a problem sending me the payment in fiat and then it disappeared, my sats were blocked
+### My counterpart had an issue sending me the fiat payment and then disappeared; my sats got stuck

-The transaction will be automatically canceled after 23 hours and your satoshis will appear in your wallet as a failed payment.
+The transaction will automatically cancel after 23 hours, and your satoshis will appear in your wallet as a failed payment.
+If you want to expedite the process, you can open a dispute with the command `/dispute <order id>`.

-## A user took my purchase by mistake and I already made the payment in satoshis
+### A user mistakenly took my purchase, and I've already made the payment in satoshis

 A cooperative cancellation can be initiated.
-The initiator must execute the command `/cancel <command identifier>` and the counterpart only needs to run `/cancel` and touch the button to confirm.
+Both parties need to execute the command `/cancel <order id>`.

-## I canceled an order but the sats have not returned to my wallet, how long should I wait?
+### I canceled an order, but the sats haven't returned to my wallet.
+How long should I wait?

-When an order is canceled, the seller's sats return immediately to the node/wallet that made the payment.
-If you use a self-custody wallet or your own node you will not have any problem but if you use a wallet that custodies your funds you must wait for them to reflect your balance in their internal system, this can take from a few minutes to a couple of hours depending on the wallet but in all wallets it returns 100% of your funds, be patient.
+When an order is canceled, the seller's satoshis immediately return to the node/wallet that made the payment.
+If you use a self-custody wallet or your own node, you won't have any issues.
+However, if you use a wallet that custodies your funds, you'll need to wait for them to reflect your balance in their internal system.
+This can take from a few minutes to a couple of hours depending on the wallet, but all wallets return 100% of your funds.
+Patience is key.

+### I'm buying, and the bot doesn't ask me for an invoice; instead, it directly connects me with the seller

+This happens when you have a lightning address activated.
+In that case, the purchased satoshis will be sent directly there without asking for a new invoice for each purchase.
+To check your lightning address, type the command `/settings` within the [bot](https://t.me/lnp2pbot).
+If you want to deactivate it, type the command `/setaddress off` within the [bot](https://t.me/lnp2pbot).